jmmorgan/trumpbot2016/README.md

 # Next up TODOs

-- Parse out nested XML inside <pattern> elements when creating Category objects
-- Implement Category#match_pattern?
+- Implement Graphmaster as outlined in AIML 2.0 spec